MarkKh/CSIT-AcadX/README.md

-🌟 CSIT AcadX Coming Soon! 🌟
+# CSIT AcadX Coming Soon 🚀

-CSIT AcadX is an innovative academic web application developed by students for an undergraduate thesis.
-It is designed exclusively for the Department of Computer Science and Information Technology.
+CSIT AcadX is an academic web application developed by students for an undergraduate thesis in the Department of Computer Science and Information Technology.

-🔧 Built with the latest technologies:
-- Powered by ReactJS for a dynamic and interactive user interface.
-- Backed by NodeJS and MySQL for efficient data management and seamless performance.

-🎯 Our Mission:
+This web app is developed with ReactJS, NodeJS, and MySQL.

+## Technologies Used
+- ⚛️ ReactJS: A powerful JavaScript library for building user interfaces.
+- 🖥️ NodeJS: A runtime environment for executing server-side JavaScript code.
+- 🗄️ MySQL: A popular relational database management system.

+## Mission
-To revolutionize the academic experience by providing a cutting-edge platform that empowers students and researchers in the field of computer science and information technology.
+Our mission is to revolutionize the academic experience by providing a cutting-edge platform that empowers students and researchers in the field of computer science and information technology.

 Stay tuned for the launch of CSIT AcadX!
-Discover a whole new dimension of academic excellence.
+Discover a whole new dimension of academic excellence. ✨